 Don't be unduly influenced by this advertising.
-We would anticipate these relationships are much more motivated by the financial concerns of the organization and its dentist members as opposed to the financial well being of dental patients.
+We would anticipate that these relationships are much more motivated by the financial concerns of the organization and its dentist members as opposed to the financial well being of patients.

-3) Discount dental plans.
+3) Discount (referral) dental plans.

-The basis of this type of product is that the company who sells the plan has contracted with dentists (a "closed panel" network of participating dentists) who have agreed to discount their fees in exchange for patient referrals.
+With these types of products, the company that sells the program has contracted with dentists (a "closed panel" network) who have agreed to discount their fees in exchange for patient referrals.

-How do these programs work?
+How do they work?

-Most referral/discount plans work in the following fashion.
+Most plans operate in the following fashion.

-Notice that with this type of plan all financial transactions related to the patient's treatment are between them and the dentist.
+Note: All financial transactions related to the patient's treatment are between them and the dentist.
 The company that has sold the plan is uninvolved.

 What you should know about these programs.